-The GPR-1900 ppm Oxygen Analyzer incorporates several advanced galvanic fuel cell type sensors for parts-per-million ppm oxygen analysis.
+The GPR-2900 Oxygen Analyzer incorporates a variety of percentage range advanced galvanic fuel cell type sensors.
 This model is configured for panel mounting and requires a 6"W x 3"H cutout with 4 holes for the studs located on the back side of the analyzer's front panel.